 Unfortunately most people experience headaches at some time in their lives.
-Luckily Osteopathy can assist with treatments that may reduce help headaches and reduce need for medication.
-Many people suffer from chronic headaches (such as migraines and tension headaches) that interrupt their daily life for weeks or even years.
-Others experience acute headaches that appear all of a sudden and have a big impact over a short space of time.
+Luckily Osteopathy can assist with treatment that may help reduce headaches without the use of medication.
+Many people suffer from ongoing headaches (such as migraines and tension headaches) that interrupt their daily life for weeks or even years.
+Others experience occasional headaches that appear all of a sudden and have a big impact over a short space of time.

 According to the World Health Organisation, the majority of headaches are caused by joint strain, muscle tension and stiffness originating from the neck and upper back that build up over time.

 - eye strain

 - jaw imbalance and teeth grinding